 Plitvice Lakes can be overwhelming to visit.
 There are different levels of lakes, four different hiking trails, 7 different routes through the park, and 2 different entrances.
 And there will be crowds.

-Here's my complete guide to visiting Plitvice Lakes, with must know tips.
+Here’s my complete guide to visiting Plitvice Lakes, with must know tips for visiting.